 Form WH-1 must be signed by the wage claimant declaring that all information is true under penalty of perjury.

-staff should not use older versions of the form, labeled as “LL-1.”
+Workforce Solutions Office staff should not use older versions of the form, labeled as “LL-1.”
 Copies of any payroll checks or stubs, or any information to support the claim, must be submitted with the wage claim form.

 The completed wage claim form with attachments must be faxed to (512) 524-6211 or mailed to: